The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 • Look Delta cleats included

-The fastening system of Venzo road cycling shoes is made of 3 velcro straps.
+The fastening system of the Venzo road cycling shoes uses 3 velcro straps.
 It is not very precise, but it is durable.
-Their main benefit is the mesh upper, allowing enough airflow during hot summer days.
+Their main benefit is the mesh upper, which provides ample airflow on hot summer days.
 This means your feet won’t sweat as much.

 Their sole is made of plastic, so don’t expect the highest stiffness standards.
 They are relatively flexible, so they are easy to get used to if you have never ridden with road cycling shoes before.

-The packaging includes Look Delta cleats that are often used on indoor bikes such as Peloton.
-So, if you are looking for shoes for indoor cycling, these are the right choice.
+The packaging includes Look Delta cleats, which are often used on indoor bikes such as the Peloton.
+If you are looking for indoor cycling shoes, these are the ones to consider.

 Shimano S-Phyre RC9 Wide